mirceanton/mirceanton.com/content/post/0004-mikrotik-terraform-getting-started/index.md

 - A MikroTik router

-  I am using my RB5009, but realistically, any device will do.
+  I am using my RB5009, but realistically, any **RouterOS** device will do.
 Be advised, however, that if you are using a different device you will likely have to edit the commands and snippets I'm sharing here since our default configs will be different.
   With that being said, the operations and concepts should still be applicable.

 - Terraform CLI installed on your machine